On Finite Parts of Divergent Complex Geometric Integrals and Their Dependence on a Choice of Hermitian Metric: Introduction

-This work is inspired by work by Felder--Kazhdan in \cite{FK1,FK2}, where the authors investigate finite parts of divergent integrals of differential forms with singularities on submanifolds in the real setting, as well as the dependence of the finite part on the choice of regularization method.
-The singularities considered are determined by a \textit{conformal class of non-negative Morse--Bott functions} vanishing on a the submanifold, similar to the way we consider the spaces $\mathcal{A}_{\|s\|^2}(X)$, where $\|s\|^2$ plays the role of non-negative Morse--Bott function.
-In \cite{FK2} they consider regularizations of $\int_X\omega$ that closely resembles our $\Gamma_{\|\cdot\|}(\lambda)$ and $\mathcal{I}_{\|\cdot\|}(\epsilon)$.
-For a fixed section $s$, we look at the dependence on the choice of metric, whereas Felder--Kazhdan look at the dependence on the representative non-negative Morse--Bott function within a given conformal class. \begin{example} If $X$ is a (complex) manifold and $V$ is a (complex) submanifold it follows from \Cref{thm:1} (i) and \Cref{thm:2} that $\kappa \leq 1$ and that
+This work is inspired by work by Felder--Kazhdan in \cite{FK1,FK2}, where the authors investigate finite parts of divergent integrals of differential forms with singularities along a submanifold $Y$ in the real setting.
+The singularities considered are determined by a \textit{conformal class of non-negative Morse--Bott functions}.
+These are smooth non-negative functions vanishing precisely on $Y$ with non-degenerate Hessian in the normal directions of $Y$.
+They consider regularizations of $\int_X \omega$ that closely resemble our $\Gamma_{\|\cdot\|}$ and $\mathcal{I}_{\|\cdot\|}$ and they investigate the dependence on the representative Morse--Bott function within a given conformal class.
+This is similar to the way we consider the spaces $\mathcal{A}_{s,\|\cdot\|}(X)$ and describe the metric dependence given a section $s$.

+\begin{example} Let $X$ be a (complex) manifold, $V$ a (complex) submanifold and suppose that $s$ defines the radical ideal of $V$.
+Then $\kappa \leq 1$ and

 which is a version of a main result in \cite{FK1,FK2,Lthesis}.
-We sketch the argument.
+Note that $\mu_1(\omega)$ here is independent of the choice of metric.